CircuitVerse/Interactive-Book/docs/flipflop/master_slave_jk_flipflop.md

 |  1     |    0    |  Positive Pulse   |    1     |     Set        |
 |  1     |    1    |  Positive Pulse   |  Q(t)’   |     Toggle     |

 Here, Q(t) & Q(t + 1) are present state & next state respectively.
-So, JK flip-flop can be used for one of these four functions such as Hold, Reset, Set & Complement of present state based on the input conditions, when positive transition of clock signal is applied.
+So, JK master slave flip-flop can be used for one of these four functions such as Hold, Reset, Set & Complement of present state based on the input conditions, when positive transition of clock signal is applied.

-### Characteristic table of SR flip-flop.
+### Characteristic table of JK master slave flip-flop.

 | J      |    K    |   Q(t) |   Q(t+1) |